anandjha90/MASTER-THE-ART-OF-EXTRACT-TRANSFORM-LOAD-WITH-MATILLION/README.md

 I WELCOME YOU ALL INTO THE WORLD OF ANALYTICS📊

-So finally the much-awaited course for all the Data Engineering folks to MASTER one of the HIDDEN GEM in the Data Engineering world, a tool for TRANSFORM, EXTRACT & LOAD which offers a wide range of CLOUD CONNECTIVITY - MATILLION is here for you all with flat 50% OFF at just INR 499 or 6$ in just 30 DAYS.
+So finally the much-awaited course for all the Data Engineering folks to MASTER one of the HIDDEN GEM in the Data Engineering world, a tool for TRANSFORM, EXTRACT & LOAD which offers a wide range of CLOUD CONNECTIVITY - MATILLION is here for you all ABSOLUTELY FREE

 Yessssss you heard it right and am bringing you this course just to take your Data Engineering Skills to the next level.